codeslayer-787/reading-notes/learning.md

 Today I learned how to navigate some of the commands to create a file and link Github and my local computer.

 I have to remember to navigate back and forth betweeen folders and not get confused on the workspace.
+I can use VS Code to update all of my files once I'm in the correct project folder.

-## Git is a Version Control System that allows developers to work on the same project.
+## *Git is a Version Control System that allows developers to work on the same project*

 Useful commands and steps: